hyyan/woo-poly-integration/readme.txt

 - [√] Emails
 - [√] Reports
   - [√] Filter by language
-  - [ ] Combine reports for all languages
+  - [√] Combine reports for all languages

 = What you need to know about this plugin =

-1. The plugin stills in development , so you might find bugs
-2. The plugin doesn't implement full integration yet (Working on it)
-3. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
+1. The plugin support variable products , but using them will `disallow you to change the default language` , because of the way the plugin implements this support.
 So you have to make sure to choose the default language before start adding new variable products.

 = Setup your environment =

-* Make sure to setup your woocommerce permalinks correctly
+1. Make sure to setup your woocommerce permalinks correctly
-* You need to translate woocommerce pages by yourself
+2. You need to translate woocommerce pages by yourself
-* The plugin will handle the rest for you
+3. The plugin will handle the rest for you

 = Contributing =